codecrafters-io/build-your-own-grep/stage_descriptions/base-02-oq2.md

 [Character classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Character_Classes) are special patterns in regular expressions that match specific sets of characters.
 Instead of matching a single literal character (like "a" or "3"), a character class matches any character from a defined group.

-Character classes in regex are written with a backslash followed by a letter, like `\d`, `\w`, or `\s`.
-Each one represents a different category of characters.
+Character classes can be written with a backslash followed by a letter, like `\d` or `\w` to represent a specific category of characters.

 ### The `\d` Character Class